1. What are the default ports

 -h can be specified in the config files (just use the long option name).

 Once those are created and in place, you do not have to add all of the options to the command line all the time.
-That is why you can do:
+For instance, you can run

 --testnet to the appropriate spots (